| Prev | --- January --- | Next | ||||||

 AMD isn't phased by it's four-core problems.
 But is going with an eight-core chip a good idea?
 I don't think so.

-But then again AMD is looking into the ricght direction as well.
+But then again AMD is looking into the right direction as well.

-I don't think more than four cores on a chip is a good idea if you are using standard multipurpose cores.
+I don't think more than four cores on a chip is a good idea if you are using standard multi purpose cores.
 They are good at running standard PC applications so for desktop use that's OK. but for servers just adding cores doesn't cut it.
-More usefull is the other tack AMD is taking.
-Integrating the grapics and CPU cores on the same die.
+More useful is the other tack AMD is taking.
+Integrating the graphics and CPU cores on the same die.
 Making an eight core chip with, say five CPU cores two graphics cores and an other type of accelerator sounds more interesting than just lumping eight CPU cores on a die.

 Yes, I know SUN lumps even more cores on a die but that are not the same general purpose desktop cores.